 The following example gives you an idea of what a mind-map looks like.
+Check out the video at the link below:

 6. STREET MAPPING

 Another useful revision strategy is one which involves recording important information in a way that is familiar to you.
 Everyone can visualise a familiar walking route or car journey.
 You can revise by linking subject information to a map of your journey to school or to your friend's house.
 Every turn you take represent a key fact.
 When you are in an exam, you will be able to remember things by visualising your map.
 An example is set out below.
 Try something like this to help you remember the functions of the heart or the consequences of an earthquake.
 Write along the arrows and add to your map by drawing landmarks such as churches, forests, schools, shops etc.